circleci/circleci-docs/jekyll/_cci2/migrating-from-1-2.md

 # Configuration Equivalents

 CircleCI 2.0 introduces a completely new syntax in `.circleci/config.yml`.
-This article will help you convert your 1.0 `circle.yml` to 2.0 syntax.
+This article will help you convert your 1.0 `circle.yml` to a 2.0 `config.yml`.

 ## Machine